Reuh/anselme/LANGUAGE.md

 `a := b`: evaluate b, assign its value to identifier `a`.
 Returns the new value.

-`a(index) := b`: evaluate b, assign its value to element of specific index in list `a`.
-Element is searched using the same method as list index operator `a(b)`; if indexing using a string and an associated pair doesn't exist, add a new one at the end of the list.
+`a(index) := b`: evaluate b, assign its value to element of specific index in list/map `a`.
+Element is searched using the same method as list/map index operator `a(b)`; in the case of list, also allows to add a new element to the list by giving `len(a)+1` as the index.
+In the case of a map, if b is nil `()`, deletes the key-value pair from the map.
 Returns the new value.

 `a.b := v`: if a is a function reference or an object, modify the b variable in the reference function or object.